MichelleRahman21/capstone-backend-michelle/README.md

 ## Our Express API Template

 Now that we've taken a look at some simpler Express apps, let's see a real one!
-This repo includeds a copy of our [express-api-template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).
+This repo includes a copy of our [express-api-template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).

 It's a minimal but